-The Chairman of the Credentials Committee then called the roll of registered delegates by States-a complete list appears elsewhere in these Proceedings.
+The Chairman of the Credentials Committee then called ine roll of registered delegates by States-a complete list appears elsewhere in these Proceedings.

 P.D.C.
-Harrington: That completes the Report of the Credentials Committee, Commander-in-Chief.
+Harrington: That completes the Report of the Credentials C mittee, Commander-in-Chief.

-Past Commander-in-Chief Allen B. Howland: Brother Commander-in-Chief, the Encampment Committee from the Iowa Department would like to make a presentation at this time.
+Past Commander-in-Chief Allen B. Howland: Brother Commanderin Chief, the Encampment Committee from the Iowa Departmen to make a presentation at this time.

 Richard McCoy, Department Commander, Nellie Hawley, Department the President, and P.D.P.
-Ethel Jones were escorted in and presented the Commander in Chief with Commander-in-Chief with a large basket of flowers.
-Expressions of greetings and appreciation greetings and appreciation were exchanged.
+Ethel Jones were escorted in an p ented the Commander in Chief with Commander-in-Chief with a large basket of flowers.
+Expressions greetings and appreciation were exchanged.

-Past Commander-in-Chief C. LeRoy Stoudt: Before we get away from the report of the Credentials Committee-I notice we have a number registered but not present as registered but not present.
-May I ask what registration fee they paid!
+Past Commander-in-Chief C. LeRoy Stoudt: Before we get mber the report of the Credentials Committee-I notice we have miler registered but not present.
+May I ask what registration re they paid!